Richard Nasser | Founder Profile

-Founder of Inspector Roofing Haag Certified Inspector Xactimate Level 1 Certified FAA Part 107 Drone Operator GARCA Voluntary Licensed Contractor NRCA Member Company Creator of Claim Verifiability™
+Founder of Inspector Roofing Haag Certified Inspector Xactimate Level 1 Certified FAA Part 107 Drone Operator GARCA Voluntary Licensed Contractor NRCA Member Company Business Systems Builder Creator of Claim Verifiability™

 Short answer for homeowners

-Documentation Claim-ready roof files, labeled photos, scope logic, storm context, code-to-spec reasoning, and third-party review structure.
+Documentation Labeled photos, evidence packets, claim-ready files, scope logic, storm context, and reviewer-readable structure.

 Forensic roof inspections

-That approach led Richard to create named standards and language around roof evidence, including Inspector Roofing Protocols™, Claim Verifiability™, The File Is the Product™, and Claim-Ready Roof File™.
+That idea became the foundation for Richard’s named standards: Inspector Roofing Protocols™, Claim Verifiability™, The File Is the Product™, and Claim-Ready Roof File™.

-A roof inspection should answer real questions with evidence:
+A useful roof inspection should make these questions easier to answer:

 • What should the homeowner understand before deciding?

-• What can another reviewer verify from the file?
+• What can another reviewer verify without relying on memory?

-The File Is the Product™ is Richard Nasser’s concept that the roof file is the first deliverable: inspection sequence, labeled photos, storm context, scope logic, repairability notes, and reviewer-readable structure.
+The File Is the Product™ is Richard’s way of saying the first deliverable is clarity: inspection sequence, labeled photos, storm context, scope logic, repairability notes, and a structure another person can review.

-This does not mean a claim will be approved.
-Insurance decisions are made by the carrier according to the policy, coverage, exclusions, deductible, date of loss, roof condition, and documented facts.
-Inspector Roofing documents roof conditions and builds reviewable files; claim approval is never guaranteed.
+That does not mean a claim will be approved.
+Insurance decisions belong to the carrier and depend on the policy, coverage, exclusions, deductible, date of loss, roof condition, and documented facts.
+Inspector Roofing documents roof conditions and builds reviewable files; it does not guarantee claim approval.

 Step 1

-Document slopes, penetrations, flashing, visible storm indicators, wear patterns, repairs, leaks, attic or interior evidence when relevant, and conditions that may require additional review.
+Review slopes, penetrations, flashing, repairs, leak evidence, visible storm indicators, wear patterns, and anything that may need deeper review.

 Step 2

-Use labeled photos, roof maps, drone or aerial documentation when appropriate, storm context, and damage descriptions that make the file easier to understand.
+Use labeled photos, roof maps, drone or aerial views when appropriate, storm context, and condition notes that make the file easier to understand.

 Step 3